- Work Groups

 WorkWell Douglas County

-Given that adults spend about half of their waking hours on the job, worksites provide an optimal opportunity to initiate and support a healthy lifestyle.
+Adults spend about half of their waking hours on the job.
+Worksites provide an optimal opportunity to initiate and support a healthy lifestyle.
 Research has shown that habits formed in the workplace will carry over into the home.
-We’re working with Douglas County employers to help develop and implement policies and programs that promote physical activity, nutrition and tobacco-free living.

-Douglas County businesses valuing and supporting a culture of health in the workplace.
+Our goal is that Douglas County businesses value and support a culture of health in the workplace.

-Strategy: Assure opportunities for and encourage healthy eating and active living at work.
+- Assure opportunities for and encourage healthy eating and active living at work

 - Develop and implement a communications strategy to promote and support workplace wellness